 At aged 50, retirement could be as little as five years away.
-But whether you’re planning to retire then, or in many years’ time, we’ve put together some of the key areas you might want to consider.
+But whether you’re planning to retire then, or in many years’ time, we’ve put together some of the key points you might want to consider about your pension.

 Start by working out how much you already have in savings, investments and pensions to put towards your retirement.
 Your pension provider or administrator should be able to give you an up-to-date statement of what your pension could be worth at the retirement age you originally selected.
 You can also find out what State Pension you’re entitled to.
 As a part of Lloyds Banking Group, Scottish Widows offers pensions and advice.
 See how they can further help you understand your options.